arcee-ai/mergekit/docs/create_a_merge_method.md

 ```

 `register()` rejects duplicate names. `registered_methods()` returns a tuple of
 currently registered methods.
-Passing a method object to `merge_state_dicts` or
-calling it directly never requires registration.
+Built-ins are already registered; custom methods
+can be called without registration by passing the method object.

 All built-ins are assembled in `mergekit/merge_methods/registry.py`.
 Add the method
 import and its object to that module's registration sequence.
-Class-based families
-such as TIES/DARE use the same `register()` function as function-based methods.

 Read method metadata directly from `method.spec.name`, `method.spec.pretty_name`,
 and `method.spec.reference_url`.